durga-ganabathy/Web-Scraping/README.md

 Data Analysis:

-On average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
-But it is always very cold there in human terms!

-Atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth.

-The distance from peak to peak is roughly 1425-750, or 675 days.
-A year on Mars appears to be about 675 days from the plot.
-Internet search confirms that a Mars year is equivalent to 687 earth days.
+Which month, on average, has the lowest temperature?
+The highest?

+As per the analysis, the third month in Mars has the lowest temperature of -83.307292 (degree in C) and the eight month in Mars has the highest temperature of -68.382979 (degree in C).
+So, the warmest month in Mars is the eighth month and the coldest month in Mars is the third month.

+Which month, on average, has the lowest atmospheric pressure?
+The highest?

+In Mars, the sixth month has the lowest atmospheric pressure of value equal to 745.054422.
+The ninth month has the highest atmospheric pressure of value equal to 913.305970

+How many terrestrial days exist in a Martian year?

+According to the internet, a Mars year equals to 687 Earth days. for the distance from peak to peak.
+From the chart it can be seen that one peak to other peak lies within two years.
+So, from the analysis it can be concluded that mars year has roughly 670 earth days.